Skip to main content

 Why it matters

-Understanding and improving your Lactate Threshold is crucial for runners because it directly dictates the highest intensity you can maintain for extended periods without experiencing severe fatigue.
+Understanding and improving your Lactate Threshold is important for runners because it directly dictates the highest intensity you can maintain for extended periods without experiencing severe fatigue.
 A higher LT means you can run faster for longer distances, significantly impacting your race performance and training adaptations.
 For instance, a runner with a higher LT can complete a half-marathon at a faster average pace before "hitting the wall."

 How it works